 Photography & The Rule of Thirds

-Just as an FYI, 96% of the photographs she analyzed employed the rule of thirds in their composition.
+I was surprised to find that 96% of the photographs I analyzed employed the rule of thirds in their composition.
 So, for those of you who think it’s just some silly rule, it really isn’t.

 So, what is the rule of thirds?